 - Have earned high school equivalency through the General Educational Development (GED) testing program (issued by the state department of education); or

-- Present GED test results and ACT or SAT test results, if the student completed secondary education through an alternative program such as home schooling; or
+- Present GED test results or ACT or SAT test results, if the student completed secondary education through an alternative program such as home schooling; or

 - Present an International Baccalaureate diploma or certificate.